 The Glow effect turns your image into a glow area with a bright soft-edged light or diffuse light region around an image.
 The Glow effect is useful for creating a shining rim around objects, such as the sun or stars.
-Clone your layer to display the original image on top of the glow.
+Clone your layer or connect it a second time to the Composite node to display the original image on top of the glow.